Synthetic data versus data masking

 If you’re able to generate synthetic test data, you’ll have less test data available in your environment and it is perfectly aligned with your test cases.
 If you have an empty database, otherwise it is not really a pro it is a disadvantage, because your test database is growing because of using extra data.

-So we need to think about generating synthetic testdata for more than one system and if the first system allows you to import test data, it’s not said it is possible in the second or third system.
-And so, generating synthetic test data becomes complicated.
+So we need to think about generating synthetic test data for more than one system and if the first system allows you to import test data, it’s not said it is possible in the second or third system.
+And so, generating synthetic test data becomes more and more complicated.

 - How many attributes your datamodel has (not database)

 When to use synthetic test data generation?

 The only reason we can imagine using synthetic test data, is if you’re building a whole new system or application.
 And for this reason you don’t have any test data to mask.
 So you’ll need to synthetically generate test data.
 Or maybe in a situation when there is only one system under test.
 If you want to be certain about the software quality it is highly time consuming to generate right test data.